the episode

 Debbie Dieman: Yes.

-KimberlyFaith: Huge.
-Huge opportunities.
-Yes.
+KimberlyFaith: Huge opportunities.
 Because all of us, even the person who I think you described as more of a flatline life, meaning not a lot of trauma, that person is just as much of a prodigal as any of us are.
 And because all have sinned and come short of the glory of God.

-And and Isaiah says that all of our righteous deeds, our best righteousness are as filthy rags.
-Yep.
-Right?
+And Isaiah says that all of our righteous deeds, our best righteousness are as filthy rags.

+Kimberly Faith: Right?
 And, you know, Jesus I love the beatitudes.
-I don’t know if you’ve heard the our our podcast series on the beatitudes, but I call them the attitudes of Christ.
+I don’t know if you’ve heard our podcast series on the beatitudes, but I call them the attitudes of Christ.
+And the first one is being poor in spirit.
+And to be poor in spirit means you are bankrupt.

 Debbie Dieman: Yeah.
-You have to

-KimberlyFaith: come to God bankrupt.
+KimberlyFaith: You have to come to God bankrupt.
 You know you’ve got nothing.
 And Jesus says, great, because I’ve got it all.
 And I want to give it all to you.

-Debbie Dieman: Uh-huh.
+And then we get saved by being spiritually bankrupt, acknowledging our need.
+And Chris was there.

 Debbie Dieman: He was.

-He was there.
-He was pretty bankrupt.
+Debbie Dieman: He was pretty bankrupt.

-KimberlyFaith: I was pretty bankrupt.
+Kimberly Faith: I was pretty bankrupt.
 You know?
-And but then for our Christian life, we have to live that way too.
-Yes.
-You know, we have to I wake up very I’m so glad that God just wears me out every day.
+But then for our Christian life, we have to live that way too.

+Kimberly Faith: You know, we have to wake up, I’m so glad that God just wears me out every day.
 Because in the morning, if he didn’t wear me out the day before, I’d be, like, jumping out of bed, you know, taking the world by storm.
 And instead of later, I go, God, I got nothing.
 I got nothing.
-And I’m sure I can just imagine my heavenly father, there’s chuckling saying, yeah, you sure don’t.
+And I’m sure I can just imagine my heavenly father, there chuckling saying, yeah, you sure don’t.
 But watch this.
+Let me blow your mind today.
+And that’s what he does.
+You know?

 Debbie Dieman: Right into your spirit, man.

-Exactly.
+Kimberly Faith: Exactly.
 Yeah.

-KimberlyFaith: And I truly believe that Chris, if he were here today, I think about the verses in Revelations where it talks about the new the new Jerusalem having no need of the sun, of the moon, for the glory of God illuminated it.
-The lamb and his light, its gates shall not be shut by all by at all by day because there’s not going to be any night.
+And I truly believe that Chris, if he were here today, I think about the verses in Revelations where it talks about the new Jerusalem having no need of the sun, of the moon, for the glory of God illuminated it.
+The lamb and his light, its gates shall not be shut at all by day because there’s not going to be any night.
 And no one is going to enter that is an abomination or that has unrighteousness, but only those who are written in the lamb’s book of life.
-Yes.
-Chris got his name written in the lamb’s book of life.

 Debbie Dieman: Yes.